rust-lang/rust/text/0000-time-improvements.md

 # Summary

 This RFC proposes several new types and associated APIs for working with times in Rust.
-The primary new types are `Instance`, for working with time that is guaranteed to be monotonic, and `SystemTime`, for working with times across processes on a single system (usually internally represented as a number of seconds since an epoch).
+The primary new types are `Instant`, for working with time that is guaranteed to be monotonic, and `SystemTime`, for working with times across processes on a single system (usually internally represented as a number of seconds since an epoch).